FlowFuse/flowfuse/docs/cloud/introduction.md

 This feature allows a Team Admin to set an additional hostname for an instance.
 This hostname must be on a domain the Team Admin controls and can set up a DNS CNAME entry to point to the correct loadbalancer, for FlowFuse Cloud this should be `custom-loadbalancer.flowfuse.com`

+If you also use CAA DNS entries to control which Certificate Authorities can issue certificates for your domains, you will need to add a record allowing LetsEncrypt to issue certificate.
+Please see details [here](https://letsencrypt.org/docs/caa/).
+The platform will issue certificates using the `http-01` validation method.

 ## Removing your account